Ken-Andre/ngonnest/docs/ui_improvements/Tasks.md

 # Implementation Plan

 - [ ] 1.
-Rendre le dashboard interactif
+Make the dashboard interactive
-  - [ ] Rendre les cartes `StatsCard` cliquables et rediriger vers les listes détaillées
+  - [ ] Make `StatsCard` widgets tappable and navigate to detailed lists
-  - [ ] Ajouter un indicateur de dernière synchronisation
+  - [ ] Add a `SyncBanner` showing last sync time and turning red after 30 s
   - _Requirements: 1_

 - [ ] 2.
-Ajouter recherche et filtres dans l'inventaire
+Add search and filters to the inventory
-  - [ ] Intégrer une barre de recherche avec filtrage en temps réel
+  - [ ] Integrate a search bar with 150 ms debounce and real-time filtering
-  - [ ] Créer un panneau de filtres (pièce, date d'expiration)
+  - [ ] Create a filter panel (room, expiry date) whose state persists on navigation
-  - [ ] Permettre la mise à jour rapide des quantités depuis la liste
+  - [ ] Allow quick quantity updates directly from the list with immediate save
   - _Requirements: 2_

 - [ ] 3.
-Implémenter les alertes de budget
+Implement budget alerts
-  - [ ] Permettre la création et l'édition de catégories de budget
+  - [ ] Enable creation and editing of budget categories
-  - [ ] Déclencher des alertes visuelles et notifications en cas de dépassement
+  - [ ] Trigger visual alerts and local notifications when spending >100 % of limit
-  - [ ] Afficher l'historique des dépenses par mois
+  - [ ] Show monthly expense history loading in under 2 s
   - _Requirements: 3_

 - [ ] 4.
-Persister les paramètres et supporter le multilingue
+Persist settings and support multiple languages
-  - [ ] Sauvegarder les préférences via `SharedPreferences`
+  - [ ] Save preferences via `SharedPreferences`
-  - [ ] Appliquer dynamiquement la langue sélectionnée
+  - [ ] Apply the selected language dynamically with English fallback
-  - [ ] Gérer l'activation/désactivation des notifications
+  - [ ] Handle notification enable/disable with permission prompts and error messaging
   - _Requirements: 4_

 - [ ] 5.
-Améliorer l'accessibilité et les feedbacks
+Improve accessibility and feedback
-  - [ ] Vérifier les contrastes pour les thèmes clair/sombre
+  - [ ] Verify contrast ratios for light/dark themes (≥4.5:1)
-  - [ ] Afficher des messages d'erreur/action clairs lors des échecs de synchronisation
+  - [ ] Display clear error messages with retry when sync fails or times out
-  - [ ] Confirmer les actions réussies via SnackBars ou toasts
+  - [ ] Confirm successful actions via SnackBars or toasts visible ≥2 s
   - _Requirements: 5_